 Rather than give a formal proof of correctness, we make some informal remarks on the algorithm.
-First, during the initialization section, after getting the values of n and r_0 , each robot can calculate its future search discs and the corresponding radii, which means that the robots do not need to communicate with each other apart from a stop signal when the target is found.
-This implies a decentralized approach with no or with limited communication.
-Second, a robot that finished searching a disc will immediately proceed to the next disc assigned to it, regardless of the state of the other robots.
-Next, the coverage tour in step 1a can be executed with a trivial DFS algorithm using linear memory.
-Last, if the target is inaccessible from S, the algorithm would stop only when it has completely covered the connected component of the environment containing S. Clearly this is a limitation of the problem itself, which assumes no knowledge of the target location.
-A detailed example of MRSAM execution appears in Section VI.
+First, during the initialization section, after getting the values of n and r_0 , each robot can calculate its future search discs and the corresponding radii, which means that the robots does not need to communicate with each other till the rest of the execution, apart from a stopping signal when the target is found.
+This implies a decentralized approach with no or limited communication.
+Second, a robot that finished searching a disc will immediately proceed to the next disc assigned to it.
+The coverage tour in step IV can be executed with a trivial DFS algorithm using linear memory.
+The algorithm's average performance can be improved if each robot covers in each step only those cells which lie in the ring added to the previous disc, this is discussed in detail later in this paper.
+Fourth, if the target is inaccessible from S, the algorithm would stop only when it has completely covered the connected component of the environment containing S. A detailed example of MRSAM execution appears in Section VI.